ChrisPritchard/go-su-bru/README.md

 Unix only, and currently has a sole dependency on `golang.org/x/sys/unix`

+DONT USE FOR ILLEGAL PURPOSES - if only because this is not exactly stealthy.

 ## Testing

 Create a new user, and give them a password from adanalist.txt (this is originally from a boot2root).
 For example, using a password at about position 47k: